mattj1/everforest-lazarus-theme/README.md

 # everforest-lazarus-theme
-Theme for the Lazarus IDE based on Everforest
+Theme for the Lazarus IDE based on [Everforest](https://github.com/sainnhe/everforest).

+Note: This theme is a work in progress!